 You can file a personal injury claim against the at-fault party; however, you must meet certain criteria to do so.
 It is ideal to speak with a qualified personal injury lawyer who understands the entire process and its limitations.
 No-fault states like Pennsylvania have tricky rules for applying liability and recording compensation after an automobile accident.
 Only a minority of states follow the no-fault rules, and Pennsylvania is one of them.
 If you live in Pennsylvania, it is important to know minimum coverage amounts, restrictions on recovering compensation from another party, and the differences between types of coverage.

 An attorney plays a significant role in recovering car accident compensation.
 Insurance companies will try to reduce the amount of compensation owed to you or will attempt to settle with much lower compensation than what you are owed.
-An experienced car accident lawyer will help you get the appropriate compensation you deserve under the law.
+An experienced Philadelphia Car Accident Lawyer will help you get the appropriate compensation you deserve under the law.